Soccer: World champions Japan reach women's final

-LONDON (Reuters) - World champions Japan will face holders the United States in the women’s Olympic soccer final after weathering a storming fightback from France to win 2-1 in an action-packed match at Wembley on Monday.
+LONDON (Reuters) - World champions Japan weathered a storming fightback from France to win 2-1 in an action-packed match at Wembley on Monday and reach the women’s Olympic soccer final.

-Japan will be in their first Olympic final against the U.S., who they beat on penalties in last year’s World Cup final, after the Americans snatched an astonishing 4-3 extra-time win over neighbors Canada at Old Trafford, Manchester in the late game.
+They will meet either holders the United States, who they beat on penalties in last year’s World Cup final, or Canada who were playing their semi-final at Old Trafford, Manchester later on Monday.

-After a quiet opening half-hour the first semi-final came to life when Yuko Ogimi gave Japan the lead and it continued to enthrall a crowd of 61,482 right to the nerve-jangling finale in what was an outstanding advertisement for the women’s game.
+After a quiet opening half-hour the first match came to life when Yuko Ogimi gave Japan the lead and continued to enthrall a huge crowd of 61,482 right to the nerve-jangling finale in what was an outstanding advertisement for the women’s game.

 Ogimi scored when she scrambled the ball home after French keeper Sarah Bouhaddi fumbled a long freekick from Japan skipper Aya Miyama after 32 minutes.